 “Possum” is just one of the stories in The Van Gogh Cafe.
 The others would also be great for read-alouds and for more fun follow-up activities.

-If you are looking for new reading resources, check out these novel studies from my Teachers Pay Teachers Store:
+And if you are looking for more reading resources, check out these novel studies from my Teachers Pay Teachers Store:

 Linked with Focused on Fifth for “Books to Read and Love.”